AI Lawyer Blog

 FAQs

-Q2: Can I use the same template for different suppliers?
+Q: Can I use the same supply agreement template for multiple suppliers?

-Q3: What happens if a supplier doesn’t honour the contract?
+Q: What happens if a supplier fails to honor the agreement?

 Final Thoughts